Rick and Laura Espinoza

 Gary and his wife Lee Anne have long and strong Christian family heritages.
-Married in 1988, God has blessed their relationship and given them two great children.
-Amy teaches 3rd grade at Whitcomb Elementary.
+Married in 1988, God has blessed their relationship and given them two children.
+Amy teaches 2nd grade at Whitcomb Elementary.
 Wes is married to Samantha Sharp.
-They teach 3rd and 4th grade, respectively, in DeSoto, TX.
+They teach 1st and 5th grade, respectively, in the Dallas/Fort Worth area.
 To the Robbins, family is relationships.

-Gary has worked as an engineer for ExxonMobil since his Texas A&M graduation.
+Gary retired from ExxonMobil in 2021.
 Lee Anne is trained as a nurse with experience in pediatrics but has been home since Amy was born.

-The Robbins love camping and traveling.
-Gary has a bucket list to visit all 60 US National Parks, so they always have a trip planned.
+The Robbins love traveling.
+Gary has a bucket list to visit all US National Parks, so they always have a trip planned.

 Gary says: “My prayer for Clear Lake Church of Christ is two-fold.
 First, that we will help connect faith experiences across generations (intergenerational).
 Second, that our church membership will reflect our community (cross-cultural).”